FAQ Frequently Asked Questions

 Only with prior approval and under limited circumstances may another individual sign on behalf of the PI.
 The PI should consult his/her assigned pre-award GCA well in advance of the deadline date to make these arrangements.

-The Principal Investigator is responsible for loading all forms in Fastlane except the budget and budget justification, which is loaded by the pre-award GCA.
+The Principal Investigator is responsible for loading all forms in Research.gov except the budget and budget justification, which is loaded by the pre-award GCA.
 The PI may work with his/her pre-award GCA to obtain assistance if needed.

 10. Will including voluntary committed cost share in a proposal increase the chances of funding?